jarektkaczyk/eloquence/README.md

 # <a name="metable"></a>Metable

+It requires additional table in your db.
+You can find the migration under `Sofa\Eloquence\Metable` - for the time being, create you own migration and simply copy the code **without namespace**.
+Soon there will be a console command and publishing option for the migration.

 Use it to add meta-attributes to your model, if it has arbitrary number of attributes.
 For example `Hotel` or `Product`:

 ```php